DUNE/dune-justin/docs/workflow-man-page.md

        which the generic jobs execute on the  worker  nodes  matched  to  that stage.
 They  are  started  in  an empty workspace directory.
-Several environment variables are made available to the scripts,  all  prefixed with  WFS_,  including  $WFS_REQUEST_ID,  $WFS_STAGE_ID and $WFS_COOKIE which allows the bootstrap script to authenticate to the Workflow Allo- cator. $WFS_PATH is used to reference files and scripts provided by the Workflow System.
+Several environment variables are made available to the scripts,  all  prefixed with   JUSTIN_,   including  $JUSTIN_REQUEST_ID,  $JUSTIN_STAGE_ID  and
+       $JUSTIN_COOKIE which allows the bootstrap  script  to  authenticate  to justIn's allocator service. $JUSTIN_PATH is used to reference files and scripts provided by justIn.

        To  get  the  details  of  an  input  file  to  work  on,  the  command
-       $WFS_PATH/wfs-get-file  is executed by the bootstrap script.
-This pro- duces a single line of output with the Rucio DID of  the  chosen  file, its  PFN on the optimal RSE, and the name of that RSE, all separated by spaces.
+       $JUSTIN_PATH/justin-get-file is executed by the bootstrap script.
+This produces a single line of output with the Rucio DID of the chosen file, its  PFN on the optimal RSE, and the name of that RSE, all separated by spaces.
 This code fragment shows how the DID, PFN and RSE  can  be  put into shell variables:

-         did_pfn_rse=`$WFS_PATH/wfs-get-file`
+         did_pfn_rse=`$JUSTIN_PATH/justin-get-file`
          did=`echo $did_pfn_rse | cut -f1 -d' '`
          pfn=`echo $did_pfn_rse | cut -f2 -d' '`
          rse=`echo $did_pfn_rse | cut -f3 -d' '`

-       If  no file is available to be processed, then wfs-get-file produces no output to stdout, which should also be checked for.  wfs-get-file  logs errors to stderr.
+       If  no file is available to be processed, then justin-get-file produces no output to stdout, which should also be checked for.  justin-get-file logs errors to stderr.

-       wfs-get-file can be called multiple times to process more than one file in the same bootstrap script.
-This can be done  all  at  the  start  or repeatedly  during  the  lifetime  of the job. wfs-get-file is itself a simple wrapper around the curl command and it would also be possible to access  the Workflow Allocator's REST API directly from an application.
+       justin-get-file  can  be called multiple times to process more than one file in the same bootstrap script.
+This can be done all at the start or repeatedly  during the lifetime of the job. justin-get-file is itself a simple wrapper around the curl command and it would also be possible to access  the justIn allocator service's REST API directly from an appli- cation.

-       Each file returned by wfs-get-file is marked as allocated and will  not be  processed by any other jobs.
+       Each file returned by justin-get-file is marked as allocated  and  will not be processed by any other jobs.
 When the bootstrap script finishes, it must leave files with lists of the processed files in its  workspace directory.
-These  lists  are  sent  to  the  Workflow Allocator by the generic job, which either marks input files as being successfully  pro- cessed  or  resets  their  state  to unallocated, ready for matching by another job.
+These lists are sent to the justIn allocator service by the generic job, which either marks input files as being successfully  pro- cessed  or  resets  their  state  to unallocated, ready for matching by another job.

        Files can be referred to either by DID or PFN, one  per  line,  in  the appropriate list file:
-         wfs-processed-dids.txt
-         wfs-processed-pfns.txt
+         justin-processed-dids.txt
+         justin-processed-pfns.txt

        It  is  not  necessary  to  create  list files which would otherwise be empty.
 You can use a mix of DIDs and PFNs, as long as each  appears  in